Paul513607/Java-Laboratory/Laboratory11/README11.md

 Document your services using Swagger or a similar tool. <br />
 (+1p) Secure your services using the HTTPS protocol and JSON Web Tokens <br /> <br />

+We define a __@ManyToMany__ relationship on the table users, with which we define the friendships between them.
+We add controllers for adding / deleting friendships. <br />
+We create the method __getTheMostPopularUsers__ in FriendshipService, in which we get all users, sort them descendingly based on the number of friends, and return as many as we need. <br />
+We create a client that, using RestTemplate, makes different requests to our server, based on commands given at stdin. <br />
+We add the necessary dependencies and create a bean which will enable Swing documentation. <br />
+We create a https key and enable server.ssl with the key-store mapped to that.
+We also implement, inside __CustomAuthenticationFilter__ and __CustomAuthorizationFilter__ methods for generating and decrypting a JWT token (using auto0) respectively.
+We create the Configuration __SecurityConfig__ in order to allow different accesses on our endpoints (things like 'register' and 'login' (endpoint given by auth0) can be used by anyone, but for the other endpoints you need to be logged in (you need a JWT token) to make requests). <br /> <br />

 # Bonus11